-All scientific and technical information in this MD&A has been reviewed and approved by Mr. Jacquelin Gauthier, P.Geo., the Company's Vice President of Exploration.
-Mr. Gauthier is a qualified person for the purposes of NI 43-101.
+All scientific and technical information in this MD&A has been reviewed and approved by Mr. Tom Meyer, P.Eng., the Company's President and CEO.
+Mr. Meyer is a qualified person for the purposes of NI 43-101.

 DESCRIPTION OF THE BUSINESS